MadDinosaur/ISEP-LAPR2/docs/SprintB/US9/US9_Requirements.md

 In the US9 what do you mean by the collecting methods and  what collecting methods  are available??
 >When the administrator (US9) specifies a new type of test, the administrator also specifies the method to collect a sample.
 The administrator introduces a brief description for each collecting method.

+Should the collection method be associated to the test type or to the sample type?
+>With the test type.

 ### 1.3.
 Acceptance Criteria